johannnamr/Discrepancy-based-inference-using-QMC/README.md

 - *mvgandk_conv_slicedW.ipynb*: convergence of the sliced Wasserstein distance using MC, QMC and RQMC
 - *mvgandk_optim.ipynb*: optimisation procedure for squared MMD using MC, QMC and RQMC

+#### Variational autoencoder
+Results for the variational autoencoder:
+- *vae_optim_mc.ipynb*: optimisation procedure for Sinkhorn divergence using MC
+- *vae_optim_qmc.ipynb*: optimisation procedure for Sinkhorn divergence using RQMC
+- *vae_times.ipynb*: comparison of the computational cost for sampling from the VAE using MC and QMC
+- *vae_sample_complexity.ipynb*: convergence of Sinkhorn divergence using MC and RQMC

 ### Sample complexity
 #### Uniform
 Results for the uniform distribution: